JeyDotC/jeydotc.github.io/_drafts/ASP-MEANINGFUL-CONTROLS-AN-MVP-ADDENDUM.md

 Further more, there is another issue I didn't state in the previous example: We are dealing with data conversion; the `WeightTextbox` control is a textbox and thus it can only give us text.
 Conversion is easy and type validation can be enforced with the `asp:CompareValidator`, but multiply that for each floating point, integer or whatever numeric field we can have in our application.

-Hundreds of times writing the same thing, the same Label attached to that textbox whith its companion comparison and/or required validator.
-Writing
+Hundreds of times writing the same thing: the same Label attached to that textbox whith its companion comparison and/or required validator.
+Doing the same type conversions over and over again.

+### Meaningful controls

+There must be something we can do.
+Well, solving this issue is as simple as follows.

+1. Create user controls for common data types.
+2. Create user controls for *Value Objects* or for simple types which need several controls to build their value.
+3. Give them a common interface.

+We will detail each step now:

+#### Create user controls for common data types.

+It is almost sure that your project will have fields of common types like strings, numbers, dates, etc. So, the first thing to do is to create user controls that have just a label, a

+All those with their corresponding labels and with a public property to set it.
+Also give'em a comparison validator to ensure the data type when needed.

+#### Give them a common interface.

+For these kinds of control, there are just three usual operations, "Tell me if you have anything", "Give me your data" and "Get clean".
+One always do the same things, but the means to get there vary from one control to another.

 ### Side note